 Introduction to Behavioural Economics

 All policy implementations and project delivery depend on human beings.
 Anything that helps us better understand how people make decisions will improve our chances of success.
 This course offers a more scientifically robust and accessible model for understanding the basis of behaviour change in a fundamentally different way and how to implement against it.

-Participants from all background as this course touch on a range of topics, from communications development to culture and change management.
+Participants from all backgrounds as this course touch on a range of topics, from communications development to culture and change management.

 Participants will replace the old faculty model of the rational consumer, with one that is more in line with the cutting-edge thinking about the emotional and social triggers that underline behaviour change.
 In addition, this will help participants in their decision making within their organisation’s culture.